 If you have access to a 3D printer, a bit of maker prowess, and a love for sound, you can build your own 3D Printed Bluetooth Speaker it will be mini and handy.

 Create your ultimate 3D Printed speaker box

-Coder and tinker Yasthil Bhagwandeen shares a new Instructables project on how to build your very own 3D Printed Mini Bluetooth Speakers, now that is really cool.
-3D Printing technology is discovering new ways to make things simpler and productive and so even an audio gear is not an exception.
+Coder and tinker Yasthil Bhagwandeen shares a new Instructables project.
+On how to build your very own 3D Printed Mini Bluetooth Speakers, now that is really cool.
+Therefore, 3D Printing technology is discovering new ways to make things simpler and productive.
+So even an audio gear is not an exception.

 Yasthil Bhagwandeen takes a DIY approach with his new project, showing how to print your own mini Bluetooth speakers.
-The coder and Tinker shows the full process of the project right from trials, failures, designs to the finished final successful project.
+The coder and Tinker show the full process of the project.
+Right from trials, failures designs to the finished final successful project.

 What will you need?